AaronAcerboni/planet.js/README.md

 The magic of planet.js is the ability to synchronise a variety of data ranging from the standard RSS to any old web service.

 Versatility is a philosophy planet.js wants to abide by.
-This means developing an open environment for ways of getting hold of data, various ways of manipulating it and various ways of outputting it.
+This means developing an open environment for allowing for various ways of getting hold of data, various ways of manipulating it and various ways of outputting it.

-Planet.js also doesn't just have to just grab data from the present.
+Planet.js also doesn't have to just grab data from the present.
 Collecting data from web services also gives us the opportunity to aggregate from the past too.

-Possible use cases are for community sites, subject interests, sticking your blogs together or anything else you want to hack together with data.
+Possible use cases are for community sites, subject interests, simply sticking your blogs together or anything else you want to hack together with data.

 See [TODO](https://github.com/AaronAcerboni/planet.js/blob/master/TODO.md)